igrishaev/pg2/README.md

 ;; [{:num 42}]
 ~~~

-Pay attention that parameters use the dollar sign with a number but not a
+Pay attention that parameters use a dollar sign with a number but not a question
-question marks.
+mark.

 The `execute-one!` function acts like `execute!` but returns the first row
 only.
 Internaly, this is done by passing the `{:first? true}` parameter that